The Incidence of Listeria Infections

-Listeriosis was added to the list of nationally notifiable diseases in 2001.
 To improve surveillance, the Council of State and Territorial Epidemiologists has recommended that all L. monocytogenes isolates be forwarded to state public health laboratories for subtyping through the National Molecular Subtyping Network for Foodborne Disease Surveillance (PulseNet).
-All states have regulations requiring health care providers to report cases of listeriosis and public health officials try to interview all persons with listeriosis promptly using a standard questionnaire about high risk foods.
-In addition, FoodNet conducts active laboratory- and population-based surveillance.
+All states have regulations requiring health care providers to report listeriosis cases, and public health officials should try to interview all persons with listeriosis promptly using a standard questionnaire about high risk foods.
+To reach this goal, FoodNet conducts active laboratory- and population-based surveillance.

 The following table shows selected data from the CDC’s Annual Surveillance Summaries of reported Listeria cases.
 Increases over time could be explained in part by increased surveillance and reporting.

 Table 1.
 Selected data from the CDC’s Annual Surveillance Summaries of reported Listeria cases